Six Weeks Into Her Administration, Molina’s Promotion & Managerial Bona Fides Under Question

 In this way, Phillips created what would become Hesperia’s initial infrastructure deficit.
 In the nearly sixty-five years since Phillips took his final leave of Hesperia, the city has struggled to overcome its inferior infrastructure foundation.

-When Hesperia became a city in 1988, it was poorly served by the incorporation committee that had succeeded in obtaining that milestone, hard-nosed bargaining by county representatives and other competing entities and partially as a consequence of the shortsightedness, lack of sophistication and haste on the part of those participating in the process on Hesperia’s behalf.
+When Hesperia became a city in 1988, it was poorly served in part by the incorporation committee that had succeeded in obtaining that milestone, additionally by hard-nosed bargaining by county representatives and other competing entities and partially as a consequence of the shortsightedness, lack of sophistication and haste on the part of those participating in the process on Hesperia’s behalf.
 The property tax allocation formula for local governments in San Bernardino County is a complicated one under which there is no uniformity city to city.
 Previous to Hesperia’s incorporation in 1988, when the county directly provided many of the services to the community along with the previously existing Hesperia Recreation and Park District, the Hesperia Fire District and the Hesperia Water District, that formula was somewhat less arcane.
 Upon incorporation, city officials failed to broker a very favorable split of property taxes with the county.

 Like many of the cities that incorporated after the passage of Proposition 13, Hesperia was given a less-than-generous allotment of the diminishing property tax stream.
 This was a particularly harsh circumstance for Hesperia, which at 73 square miles, had over 473 miles of roads, many of them neglected and deteriorating.

 The city was allotted a mere 1.59 percent of the property tax revenue – $1.59 of every $100 collected.
 That was the second smallest allotment of any of the cities in the county at that time and it is now the paltriest property tax share of any of the county’s current incorporated cities.
 At present, the county of San Bernardino keeps 14.23 cents of every property tax dollar collected in Hesperia.
-Indeed, in Hesperia there is a fifteen way split of property tax.
+Indeed, in Hesperia there is a fifteen-way split of property tax.
 The other thirteen beneficiaries of the property tax rolls are the Hesperia Unified School District, which is given 29.5 percent; another 21.41 percent goes to the Education Revenue Augmentation Fund, most of which comes back to the school district; the Hesperia Fire Protection District pulls in 15.3 percent, nearly ten times what the city receives; The Victor Valley Community College District claims 6.4 percent; the Hesperia Recreation and Park District is given 4.3 percent.
-The county’s flood control district claims 2.2 percent for operations and 0.09 percent for administration; the county library system takes 1.38 percent; the Hesperia Water District is provided 1.03 percent; Community Services Area 60, which lies at the city’s periphery, is entitled to 0.99 percent; the San Bernardino County Superintendent of Schools accroaches 0.97 percent; the Mojave Water Agency abducts 0.50%; and the Mojave Desert Resource Conservation District nabs 0.02 percent.
+The county’s flood control district claims 2.2 percent for operations and 0.09 percent for administration; the county library system takes 1.38 percent; the Hesperia Water District is provided 1.03 percent; Community Services Area 60, which lies at the city’s periphery, is entitled to 0.99 percent; the San Bernardino County superintendent of schools accroaches 0.97 percent; the Mojave Water Agency abducts 0.50%; and the Mojave Desert Resource Conservation District nabs 0.02 percent.

 Hesperia was not the only city in the county which formerly found itself shortchanged with regard to the division of property tax.
 Chino Hills, which incorporated in 1991; Apple Valley, which like Hesperia incorporated in 1988; Highland, which incorporated in 1987; Victorville, which incorporated in 1962; Rancho Cucamonga, which incorporated in 1977; Fontana, which incorporated in 1952; and Adelanto, which incorporated in 1970 found themselves in similar circumstances, with Victorville at that time being allotted no return in property tax at all.
 In no case were any of those cities formerly experiencing more than a 5.2 percent return of property tax collected within their respective borders.
 In 2003, the county agreed to allot all of those cities 7 percent of the property tax on any land annexed into those cities after that point.
 Also, several of the cities, individually and collectively pursued litigation and legislation sponsored by local state lawmakers aimed at upping those cities’ property tax revenue.